biosafetylvl5/gwynu/src/pairing/tears.njk.md

 THIS IS A DRAFT!!! pls come back later <3

-# Activists Cry with One Eye
+# Your Gun in The White Meadows

 In this essay, I compare Tear Gun by YiFei and The White Meadows^[@rasoulof2009] by Rasolouf Mohammad and their use of tears to investigate individual responsibility in the face of oppression.
 I also tie in writings of P.M.S.
 (Power Makes us Sick, a feminist group focusing on autonomous healthcare practices and networks)